walter-a-jablonowski/simple-obj-log/README.md

 - Misc shared columns the same

-## Advanced

-maybe ...

-- [ ] Type from a field in array
-- [ ] Seriailise objects using Reflection
-- [ ] Print normal member associations and loops in embedded obj as #id
-  - we also need the id in printed obj
-- [ ] Use link class see config

-**CSV only prints first level, no links**
+## CSV only prints first level, no links

 - Currenlty only links fields will be serialised
 - serialise more yourself